 With this being said for this step on how to spot fake Sacai Waffle sneakers, let’s move on to the next spot.

-The structure of the fake Nike Sacai Waffle is different than the legit one, as the fake pair seems to be too arched, and that’s especially at the toe box stitching.
+The structure of the fake Nike Sacai Waffle is different from the legit one, as the fake pair seems to be too arched, and that’s especially at the toe box stitching.

 For this step, you may have to look a bit closer, but if you look close enough, you can spot the differences easily.

-As you can see in the real vs fake Nike Sacai Waffle pictures that we’ve linked above, the fake “SZ” text on the top right corner of the size tag is noticeably thinner and smaller than the one on the legit Nike Sacai Waffle pair.
+The fake “SZ” text on the top right corner of the size tag is noticeably thinner and smaller.

 We’d like to mention that this spot mainly applies to unworn Nike Sacai Waffle shoes, or at least for the pairs that have been worn a little bit, just so the sole won’t be too damaged.

-The problem with the fake Sacai Waffle box label is that the fake text that indicates the size is too small and thinner than on the legit box label.
+The fake text indicates the size is too small and thinner than on the legit box label.

-The eleven fake vs real Sacai Waffle steps outlined above are well detailed and it will be time demanding to perform each authentication step when you need to confirm the originality of your Sacai Waffles.
+The 13 fake vs real Sacai Waffle steps outlined above are well-detailed and it will be time demanding to perform each authentication step when you need to confirm the originality of your Sacai Waffles.